SIDR-EIS/sidr-hypothesis-library/prime-mellin-entire-2025/README.md

 ## 🧠 Purpose

-The function \( \Upsilon(s) \) reframes the Riemann Hypothesis and prime-distribution theory in an **entire-function setting**, bypassing the need for analytic continuation while preserving the full zero landscape of ζ(s).
+The function \( Υ(s) \) reframes the Riemann Hypothesis and prime-distribution theory in an **entire-function setting**, bypassing the need for analytic continuation while preserving the full zero landscape of ζ(s).

 This release serves as:
 - A public snapshot of theoretical progress within SIDR Theory